We’d like to remind Forumites to please avoid political debate on the Forum.

 If you don't have any cheap rate restrictions, then you won't have any problems, you could charge one car from say 6pm to 10/11ish, then swap over before bed.

 Just thinking, but the Enyaq 80 should be good for ~200 to 250 miles of range, so you have plenty of time (other days) to plan ahead and get the charge up.Mart.
 Cardiff.
 8.72 kWp PV systems (2.12 SSW 4.6 ESE & 2.0 WNW).
-20kWh battery storage.
+28kWh battery storage.
 Two A2A units for cleaner heating.
 Two BEV's for cleaner driving.

 For general PV advice please see the PV FAQ thread on the Green & Ethical Board.1 -

-Martyn1981 said:michaels said:Martyn1981 said:CKhalvashi said:Can I just ask if there's anyone here with an Enyaq who could possibly share their experience?
+I suspect you'd be fine too.
+Are you on a cheap rate tariff, thus limiting the daily charge time you'd prefer to stick too?CKhalvashi said:Can I just ask if there's anyone here with an Enyaq who could possibly share their experience?
 Equally, is there anyone here with 2 EVs doing reasonably high mileages sharing a 7kWh charger?
 My commute is about 90mi round trip, hers is about 70mi (but 130mi of almost all motorway 3-4 times a month) if that helps, but it looks doable to us, especially as I have access to work-based charging if necessary.

 OH may be able to get an 18-ish month old '80' version at a price we're happy with to possibly replace the Yeti (this car hasn't been advertised and we know the history of it and there is a genuine reason for sale).

-Thanks for any pointers anyone here can give.
+Thanks for any pointers anyone here can give

 Looking at your figures, that's a potential combined mileage (for a day) of 160 miles, and a 7kW charger over 7hrs of cheap rate is ~50kWh, so 160 miles at 3.2 miles/kWh, worst case.